 Nikon D850, pair this Camera with several options of lenses!
 Here are three of my favorites.
 Nikon AF-S FX 24-70 mm f/2.8 , Nikon 50mm 1.4, Nikon 35mm 1.4 .
 Other Camera Brand Options that I recommend are –Canon EOS 5D Mark IV, Sony A9.
 This bundle is also an INCREDIBLE deal and goes out of stock quickly!

 LINKS TO LIGHTING KITS

 When it comes to constant lighting I find myself going to the cheaper ones.
-As I move locations every day, if one were to break or is over worked I am not out thousands of dollars for an every day mishap.
-Click here to snag these lights under $100!
-If you have a Studio that is your every day location where the lights are stationary and you do not pack your lights a lot I would definitely recommend purchasing your higher quality lighting like these by WestScott.
-These lights are great too, and if you’re looking for more of an umbrella shaped light, I love these!
+As I move locations every day, if one were to break or is overworked I am not be out thousands of dollars for an everyday mishap.
+Click here to snag these lights for under $100!
+If you have a Studio that is your everyday location where the lights are stationary and you do not pack your lights a lot I would definitely recommend purchasing your higher quality lighting like these by Westcott.
+These lights are great too, and if you’re looking for more of an umbrella-shaped light, I love these!
 I love this light stand as well.

-The same lighting set up approach for products is as seen in the Indoor Lighting Set up graphic.
-We went into major detail of how I photograph products linked here.
+The same lighting setup approach for products is seen in the Indoor Lighting Set up graphic.
+We went into major detail about how I photograph products linked here.

 LINKS TO BACKDROPS FOR PHOTOGRAPHING PRODUCTS:

 Here is a backdrop option I use regularly.
 I also linked these backdrop options that would be great too.When it comes to shooting products I also absolutely love Replica Surfaces.
 They are great quality and make capturing the image easier.
 This backdrop is larger for bigger products.
 I always recommend the white.